 Examples include bell towers, arches, aqueducts, castles, geoglyphs, bunkers, mounds, gazebos, palaces, mausoleums, minarets, ruins, kremlins, art spaces, and so on.

 Monuments, sculptures, and small commercial items intended for tourist services are not included in this category.

 - 1.1.3.
 Event location, local landmark

-The most important places, territories, and landscape associated with events of historical, scientific, and cultural events as well as organized recreational areas that have a name (including the name of the project in honor of which they were created).
+The most important places, territories, and landscape associated with historical, scientific, and cultural events as well as organized recreational areas that have a name (including the name of the project in honor of which they were created).
 Items that stopped serving their intended function, such as former movie theaters and community centers, as well as individual buildings on abandoned territories (including summer camps, health resorts, and technological disaster areas), provided those buildings don't house active organizations and the name of the inactive organization is mentioned and can be found on-site.
-This also includes landmark buildings with an unusual shape or size as well as organizations located in abandoned settlements, and buildings with a proper name that stand out in the area providing that their names do not include a reference to their owners (except for historic personalities).
+This also includes landmark buildings with an unusual shape or size, organizations located in abandoned settlements, and buildings with a proper name that stand out in the area providing that their names do not include a reference to their owners (except for historic personalities).

 Filming locations are not included in this category.